raaymax/chat/README.md

 - feat: deleting messages
 - feat: custom help messages for home information
 - feat: generate icons for notifications
-- feat: set icon for app
-- feat: set splash screen for app
 - feat: switch to FCM notifications in web version
 - improvement: move link detection to message builder
-- improvement: remove "session restored" message
 - improvement: separate users from messages
+- improvement: remove temporary files from gcs after abort
 - bug: line wrapping in wrong place
 - bug: clicking on notification is not taking to correct window
 - bug: paste loosing part of text
-- bug: send ping only if connected

 ### Message editor
 - feat: focus input on any key press